Papa John says he's being scapegoated

 Schnatter also thinks his remarks about the NFL leadership have been misconstrued.

 Last year, some NFL players knelt during the National Anthem to protest treatment of black Americans, particularly by police.
-The protests sparked a controversy, and the NFL ultimately ruled that players can't kneel during the anthem.
+The protests sparked a controversy, and the NFL put a final decision on the protest on hold.

 "I felt like the situation was not a winning situation for the fans, the sponsors, the players and the owners," he continued.

-Note: Correction: A previous version of this article misstated the NFL's position about players kneeling during the Anthem.